Startup insurance FAQ: D&O, Tech E&O, Cyber & GL

 Why RiskCube over a traditional broker?

 RiskCube is an AI-native insurance brokerage built from scratch to price novel risks that traditional brokers cannot.
-Traditional brokers rely on historical loss data—which does not exist for emerging industries like AI, Web3, and Biotech.
+Traditional brokers rely on historical loss data—which does not exist for emerging industries like AI, Web3, Fintech, GovTech, and Space.
 RiskCube models these risks in real time, compares carriers independently, and delivers quotes within 1–2 business days.
 Licensed in California, every recommendation is reviewed by licensed brokers.

 Who can use RiskCube?